tonylukasavage/cv2r/README.md

   -a, --enemy-hp           randomize enemy HP
   -e, --enemizer           randomize enemies

-Patches
+Patches (all get set with --all flag)
-  -d, --double-hearts      double the value of each heart -f, --fast-day-night     get rid of the day-night cycle dialog boxes -t, --fast-text          Dialog boxes load text fast -n, --night-party        enable NPCs and door entry at night -g, --penalty-reduction  Cut hearts in half after game over
+  -f, --fast-day-night     get rid of the day-night cycle dialog boxes -t, --fast-text          Dialog boxes load text fast -h, --hearts-patch       Every enemy will drop a heart -n, --night-party        enable NPCs and door entry at night -g, --penalty-reduction  Cut hearts in half after game over

+Explicit Patches (these are NOT set with --all flag) -d, --double-hearts      double the value of each heart -x, --palette-swap       Change palette stuff
 ```

 ## install